Health and Safety Policy for Gardeners Brixton

 Safe planning and correct equipment selection reduce the likelihood of incidents.
 We require risk controls such as segregation of work areas from the public, using signs where appropriate, and implementing traffic management when plant is operating.
 The use of PPE including gloves, eye protection, sturdy footwear and hearing protection where necessary is mandatory.
 Regular equipment checks and pre-use inspections are part of our daily routine.

+A person wearing gardening gloves is planting a vibrant red geranium in a flower bed, surrounded by other flowering plants and green foliage.
+The garden features a mix of flower borders, with visible soil areas and neatly maintained grass in the foreground.
+In the background, there are additional flowering plants with pink and purple blooms, along with some shrubbery, indicating a well-tended outdoor space typical of residential gardens in Brixton.
+The lighting suggests a bright, natural daylight environment, and the scene reflects professional gardening work that could be part of services offered by Gardeners Brixton, focusing on planting and garden maintenance in an urban outdoor setting near SW2 postcode.
 Emergency preparedness is part of our approach: first aid kits are carried on site, staff know emergency contact protocols and basic first aid procedures, and there is a plan for dealing with more serious incidents until emergency services arrive.
 The policy supports mental as well as physical wellbeing: workloads are managed to prevent fatigue, and staff are reminded to take sensible breaks and hydrate during warmer weather.

 Implementation and Review: This Health and Safety Policy is implemented through clear allocation of responsibilities, ongoing training, risk assessment and the use of appropriate controls.
 All staff are expected to cooperate with the policy and to contribute to a culture of safety.
 The policy will be reviewed at regular intervals and updated as necessary to reflect operational changes and to incorporate lessons learned from incidents and audits.
 By embedding these principles, the gardening company aims to ensure safe, sustainable and professional horticultural services across the areas we serve.